opencv/opencv/modules/imgproc/doc/filtering.rst

     * **KERNEL_INTEGER** Al the kernel coefficients are integer numbers.
 This flag can be combined with  ``KERNEL_SYMMETRICAL``  or  ``KERNEL_ASYMMETRICAL``
 .. index:: getStructuringElement

-cv::getStructuringElement
+getStructuringElement
 -------------------------
-.. cfunction:: Mat getStructuringElement(int shape, Size esize, Point anchor=Point(-1,-1))
+.. c:function:: Mat getStructuringElement(int shape, Size esize, Point anchor=Point(-1,-1))

     Returns the structuring element of the specified size and shape for morphological operations